 - a degree in a relevant subject for postgraduate study

-You can find voluntary or paid work through councils or other organisations offering community interpreting services.
+You can find unpaid or paid volunteering opportunities through local councils and organisations offering community interpreting services.

-A community interpreting qualification will help you get work in the local community.
-Colleges and some universities have more information on this.
+A community interpreting qualification may help you volunteer as an interpreter in your local community.
+Colleges and universities may have more information about this.

-You may be able to get into this job if you have a non-language degree, providing you're fluent in English and a second language.
+You may be able to get into this job if you have a non-language degree if you're fluent in English and a second language.